 - a.
 Email is the preferred manner of communication.
 If you email me, do not assume that I received your email unless I confirm receipt.
 ALWAYS include your full name and section number when communicating with me using email.
 This protocol should be followed even if I am familiar with you as a student and know your name. - b.
-When leaving me a phone message, please speak clearly and slowly and make certain to leave me a number and time when I can return the phone call.
-You should follow all phone calls up with an email communication as well. - c.
-When you do see me in my office, it will be helpful for you to remind me of your name and the section you are in. - d.
-Use proper email etiquette when emailing.
-Emailing from a cell phone is potentially dangerous given how little thought is required.
-Take a few minutes to consider the email before emailing from a cell phone.
+When you do see me in my office, it will be helpful for you to remind me of your name and the section you are in.